molaux/sequelize-graphql-schema-builder-example/README.md

 $ yarn
 ```

-The project is written for node / ECMAScript module and node is run with `--experimental-specifier-resolution=node` so you need at least node 12.
+The project is written for node / ECMAScript module and targetted to use at least node 18.
 If you use [nvm](https://github.com/nvm-sh/nvm), issue :

 ```bash
 $ nvm use